-There are various kinds of information on the pay stubs, which formally your employer has to show as a record to send as proof that they are doing, but working on what you need to know and what you don’t do on a pay stub can be a tricky part.
+Pay stubs contain various kinds of information, which your employer formally has to show as a record to send as proof that they are doing it, but determining what you need to know and what you don’t on a pay stub can be tricky.

-Wanting to understand how your pay is worked out and where your earnings are coming from and going is not bad.
+It’s not bad to want to understand how your pay is calculated and where your earnings are coming from and going.
 Let’s review the check numbers you might see on a pay stub.

 2- Taxes you’re paying